 [Sub-s.
 (2) substituted by s.
-1 of the Constitution Ninth Amendment Act of 2002.]
+1 of the Constitution Ninth Amendment Act of 2002 and by s.
+1 of the Constitution Fourteenth Amendment Act of 2008.]

-(3) The national legislation envisaged in subsection (2) (a) must ensure the participation of minority parties in both the permanent and special delegates' components of the delegation in a manner consistent with democracy.

-(4) The legislature, with the concurrence of the Premier and the leaders of the parties entitled to special delegates in the province's delegation, must designate special delegates, as required from time to time, from among the members of the legislature.
+- (3) The national legislation envisaged in subsection (2)(a) must ensure the participation of minority parties in both the permanent and special delegates' components of the delegation in a manner consistent with democracy. - (4) The legislature, with the concurrence of the Premier and the leaders of the parties entitled to special delegates in the province's delegation, must designate special delegates, as required from time to time, from among the members of the legislature.

-62 Permanent delegates
+Permanent delegates

-(1) A person nominated as a permanent delegate must be eligible to be a member of the provincial legislature.

-(2) If a person who is a member of a provincial legislature is appointed as a permanent delegate, that person ceases to be a member of the legislature.

-- (3) Permanent delegates are appointed for a term that expires- - (a) immediately before the first sitting of a provincial legislature after its next election; or - (b) on the day before the appointment of permanent delegates in accordance with section 61 (2) (b) (ii) takes effect.
+- 62. (1) A person nominated as a permanent delegate must be eligible to be a member of the provincial legislature. - (2) If a person who is a member of a provincial legislature is appointed as a permanent delegate, that person ceases to be a member of the legislature. - (3) Permanent delegates are appointed for a term that expires- - (a) immediately before the first sitting of the provincial legislature after its next election.. - (b)